10 Best Light Roast Coffee Beans

 Here are some of the most common certifications available and what they mean (4):

 In the U.S., coffees are USDA Organic if they are grown in a way that supports biodiversity and enhances soil health by using only approved substances and organic farming methods.
-If organic is important to you, here are our favorite organic coffee brands.
+If organic is important to you, here are our favourite organic coffee brands.

 Fair Trade is another American certification that ensures that coffee production includes social, environmental, and economic standards that protect the health of people and the Planet.
 Coffee farmers receive a fair price, community development projects, and establish long term working relationships with buyers.
 Similar practices might be labelled “ethically sourced” or “direct trade”.